 - (2) Street Connectivity and Future Street Extensions.
-Streets must be extended to the proposed development site boundary and must comply with the minimum location, orientation, and spacing identified in the Functional Classification Plan (Comprehensive Plan Map 8-1), Local Streets Plan (Comprehensive Plan Map 8-3), Typical Street Design Standards (Figures 74-1A through 74-1B), Access Management (Chapter 75), and the following standards: - (a) ~~Locals~~Streets with a Local classification and major driveways, as defined in TDC 31.060, proposed as part of new residential or mixed residential/commercial developments must comply with the following standards: - (i) Maximum Block Length and Perimeter. - (A) The block length ~~must~~shall not exceed 400 feet, and the block perimeter ~~must~~shall not exceed 1,600 feet, except where prevented by barriers. - (B) The maximum block length and perimeter standard may be met with a full street connection, an alley that conforms with the standards in TDC 74.070, or a mid-block pedestrian and bicycle accessway that conforms with the standards in TDC 74.100. - (ii) Cul-de-sacs. - (A) Where provided, cul-de-sacs and closed-end streets must be no longer than 200 feet and shall provide access to no more than 25 dwelling units, except for streets stubbed to future developable areas. - (B) If the end of a proposed cul-de-sac or other closed-end street is within 150 feet of a street or other public pedestrian facility, a bicycle and pedestrian accessway ~~must~~shall connect the cul-de-sac/closed-end street to the pedestrian facility, unless prevented by barriers.
-The accessway connection must meet the standards in TDC 74.100.
+Streets must be extended to the proposed development site boundary and must comply with the minimum location, orientation, and spacing identified in the Functional Classification Plan (Comprehensive Plan Map 8-1), Local Streets Plan (Comprehensive Plan Map 8-3), Typical Street Design Standards (Figures 74-1A through 74-1B), Access Management (Chapter 75), and the following standards: - (a) Streets with a Local classification and major driveways, as defined in TDC 31.060, proposed as part of new residential or mixed residential/commercial developments must comply with the following standards: - (i) Maximum Block Length and Perimeter. - (A) The block length must not exceed 400 feet, and the block perimeter must not exceed 1,600 feet, except where prevented by barriers. - (B) The maximum block length and perimeter standard may be met with a full street connection, an alley that conforms with the standards in TDC 74.070, or a mid-block pedestrian and bicycle accessway that conforms with the standards in TDC 74.100. - (ii) Cul-de-sacs. - (A) Where provided, cul-de-sacs and closed-end streets must be no longer than 200 feet and shall provide access to no more than 25 dwelling units, except for streets stubbed to future developable areas. - (B) If the end of a proposed cul-de-sac or other closed-end street is within 150 feet of a street or other public pedestrian facility, a bicycle and pedestrian accessway must connect the cul-de-sac/closed-end street to the pedestrian facility, unless prevented by barriers.
+The accessway connection must meet the standards in TDC 74.100. - (b) For residential or mixed residential/commercial redevelopments of a site over 2 acres that does not meet the block length or connectivity standards in TDC 74.030(2)(a), new connections meeting these standards must be required, provided the required improvements have a clear nexus with, and are roughly proportional to, the development's impacts.